From: Stephen Williamson

 The Dutch, with their own military, travelled via the Indian Ocean in opposition to Portugal and Spain, set up trade agreements with Japan, colonised the Cape of Good Hope in South Africa, moved into Ceylon (Sri Lanka), parts of the United States and the Caribbean, and set up trade routes into Java and West Timor during the 1600s and 1700s.
 In Amsterdam its national symbol, the Tulip, became world famous for

-France settled in Africa, Canada, and Louisiana in the US, sending missionaries (and traders) into parts of India and south-east Asia and the Pacific islands during these years, the 1600s and 1700s.
+France settled in Africa, Canada and North America, also sending missionaries (and traders) into parts of India and south-east Asia and the Pacific islands during these years, the 1600s and 1700s.

 Discovery of gold and diamonds and other precious stones in Africa during the 19th (and 20th) centuries became a source of war between these empires and the locals.

 1917 AD Beersheba fell to the Aussies (in the British Army) on 31st October.
 Jerusalem fell two months later.

 The United States then came to the aid of Europe (and the rest of the world) during the next 90 years.

 Blessings all Steve